What Color is Your Privlege?

 by F. I. Goldhaber

-Three of my tanka -- Rainy Weather, Duck Amusement Park, and Captured -- appear in the Spring, 2020 issue of Door is a Jar Magazine.
-You can also find a broadside of Rainy Weather on Pinterest.
+Three of my tanka — Rainy Weather, Duck Amusement Park, and Captured — appear in the Spring, 2020 issue of Door is a Jar Magazine.
+You can also find Rainy Weather as a broadside.

 by F. I. Goldhaber

 The Raven Chronicles Press included my poem, Take The Knee, on page 268 of the Take a Stand: Art Against Hate anthology, winner of the 2021 Washington State Book Award for Poetry.
-Inspired by Colin Kaepernick, Take The Knee also appears as a broadside on Pinterest.
+Inspired by Colin Kaepernick, Take The Knee also appears as a broadside and in What Color is Your Privilege?.

 by F. I. Goldhaber